adamdelarosa/docker-tc-server-agent-bash/README.md

-# docker-tc-server-agent-bash
+# docker: TeamCity server and agent using bash

-Just run "./docker_start_tc_server" and server is up wirh postgres!
+1. Just run "./docker_start_tc_server" and server is up wirh postgres!
+2. run "./docker_start_tc_agent" and agent is up!